robertojguerra/orangepi-zero-full-setup/README.md

 3. Start interfacing with Serial, Ethernet or Wifi
 4. Use the USB ports
 5. Make a 3d printed case
+6. Read and write digital inputs and outputs with C and Python
-6. Build your own image with added TV output, 3D acceleration
+7. Build your own image with added TV output driver, 3D acceleration
-7. Install the x and openbox windows managers and xlde desktop
+8. Install the x and openbox windows managers and xlde desktop
-8. Test it with 3D graphics
+9. Activate 3D graphics acceleration and test
+10. Activate and use analog audio
-9. Install video codec acceleration
+11. Install video codec acceleration and test
-10. Test it H264 videos
+12. Make your own audio/video apps with Python

 <H1>1.
 Get your hardware 😍 🛠️</H1>